sarakamdod10/sarakamdod10.github.io/README.md

 - Implemented resizing functionality for BMP (Bitmap) files based on user-specified dimensions.
 - Maintained image quality while transforming input BMP images into resized output BMP files.

+**Quant Master's Private Limited** [*Intern*]
+- had the opportunity to contribute to a project  and also worked as an intern within the same organization.

 ## Education
 - **BE in Computer Science**
   - *STJ Institute of Technology* (2018-2022)